 Yesterday we bought a freezer from a fellow service member who is getting ready to PCS.
 What I did not realize was how absolutely large this freezer was.
 It's about 5 feet tall and twice as big as I was expecting.
 The good news is we will not have a shortage of freezer storage for meats and any other frozen goods we want to keep.
 This will actually work well for meal planning.
-Both Michael and I have trouble with cooking our meals and tend to opt for quick fix-me-ups and eating out.
+Both M and I have trouble with cooking our meals and tend to opt for quick fix-me-ups and eating out.
 There's no reason we can't make our own food ahead of time.
 Thus - a super large freezer!

 The drive was incredibly green.
 I forgot that the last time I took pictures of the scenery and shared it with you guys, the world was either brown or white.

 About to drive under a tunnel!
 Since Korea is about 70% uplands and mountains, traveling through mountains is an everyday occurrence.
 We paid about W2,200 in toll road fees for this round trip.

 Once we hit the city area again.
 I took a picture of this guy to show you the drivers we have to deal with.
 Yes, he's stopped.
 If you were going to stop 30-something feet beyond the line (the line between the car and pedestrian cross walk doesn't count) you may as well continue through the light.
 The best part was right after I took this picture a huge bus came in from the rightmost lane, drove in front of this car, and turned left.